Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

-It is worth mentioning that the above works are considered primarily in the whole space or bounded domains.
-The study of the compressible Navier--Stokes equations in the half space with physical boundary conditions is also important mathematically and physically.
-The large-time behavior of solutions in the half space with Dirichlet boundary conditions was studied in \cite{KK02,KK05}.
-The global classical and weak solutions with vacuum in the half space $\mathbb{R}_+^3$ with Navier boundary conditions were proven in \cite{D12,Hoff05}.
+It should be noted that the works mentioned above primarily focus on the Cauchy problem.
+As a typical case, the study of the isentropic compressible Navier--Stokes equations in the half-space with physical boundary conditions is also important mathematically and physically.
+The large-time behavior of solutions in the half-space with Dirichlet boundary conditions was studied in \cite{KK02,KK05}.
+The global classical and weak solutions with vacuum in the half-space $\mathbb{R}_+^3$ involving Navier boundary conditions were proven in \cite{D12,Hoff05}.
 Later on, Perepelitsa \cite{P14} generalized the result \cite{Hoff05} to the case of Dirichlet boundary conditions.
-However, it should be noted that the smallness assumptions on the initial energy are required in \cite{Hoff05,D12,P14}.
-Naturally, one may wonder whether the global solutions with {\it large initial data} in the half space can be established.
-In fact, this is the primary objective of the current paper.
+However, the smallness assumptions on the initial energy are required in \cite{Hoff05,D12,P14}.
+Naturally, one may wonder whether the global solutions with {\it large initial data} in the half-space can be established.
+Motivated by \cite{DM17,DM23,HWZ}, the main purpose of this paper is to give an affirmative answer for these questions.
+More precisely, we shall establish global weak solutions to the initial-boundary value problem \eqref{a1}--\eqref{a4} with ripped density and large initial data, allowing the presence of a vacuum and non-zero initial total momentum.
+Furthermore, we also show the limiting behavior of such solutions as $\lambda\rightarrow\infty$ to a solution of the inhomogeneous incompressible Navier--Stokes equations